macro-wave/sos_rando/contributing.md

 As a general rule, do not use this.
 The two exceptions are:
     - the `@reg` tags listed in `__region_logic.json`
     - the `@rule` tags listed in `__rules.json`
-- In most cases, when writing an access rule, put any `@rule` tags the furthest left, followed by any `option_` tags.

 #### *Scripts and Load Lists:*
 It's not likely you will touch this except to set defaults.
 The only important rule is this: